dhealthproject/app-dHealth/tests/unit-tests/README.md

 # Tests

-Minimal tests for the Symbol application.
+Minimal tests for the dHealth application.

 ## Build